Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: General Existence Theorem

-The phrase ``Under widely believed computational intractability conjectures''\footnote{These conjectures are often referred to as ``standard cryptographic assumptions'' in the cryptographic literature.} in \cref{nonsuccinct} should be interpreted along the lines of the discussion on cryptographic guarantees from \cref{subsub:elim}: we prove \cref{nonsuccinct} by showing that there exists an implementing and feasibly computable direct-revelation commit-and-run protocol catalog, as well as a family of widely studied computational problems, believed by expert cryptographers and computational theorists to be hard, such that the following holds.
-Any strategy that is either (1) a mechanism-designer strategy that breaks the committing guarantee, or (2) a distinguisher that breaks the hiding guarantee, can be directly used (in a precise, quantitative sense) to solve these hard problems, which are at the heart of a plethora of cryptographic systems all around the world.
-This in particular means that any strategy that breaks our hiding or committing guarantees could be directly used to break into virtually any bank account in the world.
+The statement ``Under standard, widely believed computational infeasibility assumptions'' in \cref{existence} should be interpreted along the lines of the discussion on cryptographic guarantees in the introduction: We prove \cref{existence} by showing that there exists an implementing and computationally unobtrusive direct-revelation commit-and-run protocol catalog, as well as a family of widely studied computational problems, believed by expert cryptographers and computational complexity theorists to be hard, such that the following holds.\footnote{The hardness assumptions of these problems are often referred to as ``standard cryptographic assumptions'' in the cryptographic literature, and share a similar status to that of the computational assumption of $\mathrm{P}\ne\mathrm{NP}$ (despite technically being stronger): While they have neither been proven nor disproven, they have withstood extensive scrutiny by mathematicians and computer scientists, and their assumed hardness has been the basis for numerous theoretical and practical applications in various fields and industries.}\textsuperscript{,}\cryptofootnote{Our construction can, for example, be based upon any of the four following well-known computational infeasibility assumptions: (1) RSA, (2) LWE (learning with errors), (3) DDH (decisional Diffie--Hellman) and LPN (learning parity with noise), (4) Bilinear DDH\@.
+For more details, see \cryptocref{cp-proof-sec} in the supplementary material.} Any program that is either (1) a mechanism-designer strategy that breaks the committing guarantee of this protocol catalog, or (2) a distinguisher that breaks the hiding guarantee of this protocol catalog, can be directly used (in a precise, quantitative sense) to solve these hard problems, which are at the heart of a plethora of real-life cryptographic systems.
+This in particular means that any program that breaks the hiding or committing guarantees of \cref{existence} could be directly used to break into these real-life cryptographic systems.